Salmon as food: Colour

-Salmon flesh is generally orange to red, although there are some examples of white-fleshed wild salmon.
+Salmon flesh is often orange to red, although there are some examples of white-fleshed wild salmon.
 The natural color of salmon results from carotenoid pigments, largely astaxanthin and canthaxanthin in the flesh.
 Wild salmon get these carotenoids from eating krill and other tiny shellfish.

 The concentration of carotenoids exceeds 8 mg/kg of flesh, and all fish producers try to reach a level that represents a value of 16 on the "Roche Colour Card", a colour card used to show how pink the fish will appear at specific doses.
 This scale is specific for measuring the pink colour due to astaxanthin and is not for the orange hue obtained with canthaxanthin.
 The development of processing and storage operations, which can be detrimental on canthaxanthin flesh concentration, has led to an increased quantity of pigments added to the diet to compensate for the degrading effects of the processing.
 In wild fish, carotenoid levels of up to 25 mg are present, but levels of canthaxanthin are, in contrast, minor.

 Nutrition

-Raw wild salmon is 70% water, 20% protein, 6% fat, and contains no carbohydrates (table).
-In a 100 gram reference amount, raw salmon supplies 142 calories, and is a rich source (20% or more of the Daily Value, DV) of several B vitamins, especially vitamin B12 at 133% DV, selenium (52% DV), and phosphorus (29% DV).
-Dietary minerals in moderate content are copper (15% DV) and potassium (10% DV).
+Raw wild salmon is 69% water, 20% protein, 6% fat, and contains no carbohydrates (table).
+In a reference amount of 100 g, raw salmon supplies 142 calories, and is a rich source (20% or more of the Daily Value, DV) of several B vitamins, especially vitamin B12, copper, and selenium.
+Dietary minerals in moderate content are phosphorus and potassium (table).